publiccodenet/about/activities/communication/pitching.md

 ## Tips when starting a conversation

 Always tailor your explanation to your interlocutor's interests and background knowledge.
-For example, "avoiding vendor-lockin" and "avoiding duplicating work" are actually the same argument - just aimed at different audiences.
+For example, "avoiding vendor lock-in" and "avoiding duplicating work" are actually the same argument - just aimed at different audiences.

 ### Metaphors